 In more recent times the SDP has been supportive of efforts to internationalise Finland, particularly with its entry into the European Union in 1995, and the adoption of the Euro in 2002.

 The SDP has consistently been one of the three largest parties in Finland and has been a regular partner in coalition Governments.
 Its most recent term ended in 2007 with the formation of the current centre-right coalition, and the SDP was active and vocal in opposition between 2007-2011.
 2011-2015 SDP was in Government.
-Today it is in opposition.
+SDP has had the Prime Minister after the party gained the biggest party in Finland position in the 2019 general election.

 In addition SDP candidates have also held the office of president, previously with